March to the Brazos: Charity work

 Each school year, the Corps raises money through door-to-door collections (residents and businesses), Fill-the-Boot (senior cadet boot) collections at local businesses, and donations from friends and family members (locally and in their hometowns).
 Additional efforts include doing a mail out to cadet referrals, involving former students, and engaging corporate sponsors.
 During the 28 years from 1977 to 2004, the Corps has raised over $1.5 million for the March of Dimes, whose mission is to improve the health of babies by preventing birth defects and infant mortality.
 In 2005, cadets raised just over $142,041.37.
+In 2019, it was decided by the cadets that the funds they raised prior to March to Brazos would go to local charities that benefit the Brazos Valley community.
+Those charities included the local Habitat for Humanity, Brazos Valley Food Bank, Twin City Mission, and Scotty's House.